A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Introduction

 \section{Introduction}

 Several million tonnes (1.15–2.41 Mt) of anthropogenic debris are transported annually to the oceans via hydrosystems \citep{lebreton2017river, gonzalez2021floating, palmas2022rivers}.
-Their presence in rivers results from both anthropogenic activities—such as poor waste management, illegal dumping, waste-water treatment or urbanisation \citep{van2020plastic, schoneich2020wasting, de2021quantifying}—and natural processes like aerial deflation and rainfall induced surface runoff \citep{van2020plastic}.
+Their presence in rivers results from both anthropogenic activities—such as poor waste management, illegal dumping, large spatial disparity in waster-water-treatment or sprawling urbanisation \citep{van2020plastic, schoneich2020wasting, de2021quantifying}—and natural processes like aerial deflation and surface runoff induced by rainfall \citep{van2020plastic}.
 This accumulation can be particularly significant downstream of urban areas, due to high population density and socio-economic activities significantly contribute to various debris inputs into hydrosystems \citep{rech2014rivers, van2020plastic, gomez2022learning}.
 Anthropogenic debris—including plastics, metals, and glass \citep{hanke2013guidance, suteja2025spatial}—represent a major environmental concern, especially in the context of urban river management.
 Plastics alone accounts for approximately 80\% of these debris \citep{rech2014rivers, gonzalez2021floating}, making it a pervasive pollutant affecting all ecosystems.